Community Councils

 Co-opted Members

-If a vacancy arises, this can be filled by a co-opted member who is voted in by the community council.
-They have full voting rights, except when voting on new co-opted members.
-Only one third of the membership can be co-opted members, and they will serve until the next elections
+If a vacancy arises, this can be filled by a co-opted member who is voted in by at least two thirds of the elected community council members.
+They have full voting rights, except when voting on new co-opted members, and may serve until the next election.
+The number of co-opted members may not exceed a third of the elected community council membership.
+If the ratio of co-opted members exceeds one third, an interim election process shall be triggered.

 Associate Members